nucapstone/project-spring26-ryan-houseman/README.md

 INCLUDE LINK TO REPORTING HERE!

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Running the Code & Reproducability
+## Running the Code & Reproducibility
 Below is the current guidance for running the various components of this data pipeline and front-end output.
 Future work on the project may include the implementation of a backend, which could allow users to refresh the model and reporting while only interactive with the front-end.

 #### Required Software